lucasolivo/Pokedex/README.md

 Update 6/19: Added level up movesets and the move command to check a Pokemon's moves.
 Implemented teach command and logic to prevent duplicate moves

+Update 7/22: Added MoveData to Pokemon, allowing the power, accuracy, type, and damage type of pokemon moves to be seen.